How to Voice Your Opposition to Bloomington’s Upzoning

 mayor@bloomington.in.gov

 The city’s Planning & Transportation Department drew up the zoning map and promoted the proposed text amendments that imposed upzoning on the neighborhoods.
 The P&T staff can be contacted directly.
-Key contacts are:
+Key contact is:

 812-349-3423